 I’ve been working in Additional Learning Needs Support on and off for eight years.
 In my spare time, I dance Lindy Hop and Tap and sing in the alto section of the Technicolour Choir.

 I was officially diagnosed with anxiety and depression in December 2017 although I have definitely suffered from both for most of my life.

 I was a painfully shy teenager who was prone to long nights of insomnia where I would overthink, worry about and analyse everything.
 My way of coping with the things I found challenging tended to be to avoid them which lead to me becoming even more isolated, depressed and anxious and really dented my self-esteem.

 Luckily, my friends pushed me to see my GP at a particularly difficult time and with their support (as well as that of my family and friends), I’ve managed to learn better strategies for managing my anxiety and depression so that I feel more in control of them than them controlling me.

 I’ve really worked on gently expanding my comfort zone which has massively improved my self-confidence.
 The Lizzie of 10 years ago wouldn’t believe that she’s now able to stand on stage covered in glitter singing her heart out to a paying audience!
 With hard work, I’ve also recently come off my medication and am feeling in a really good place.

-I heard about NCMH through my friend Catrin who is their Communications Officer (and a fantastic Lindy Hopper!).
+I heard about NCMH through my friend Catrin who is their Communications Manager (and a fantastic Lindy Hopper!).